ArcBees/dev-site/site/src/main/markdown/gwtp_v2/tutorial/index.md

 </ui:UiBinder>
 ```

-Then in your view, you will be able to access the textbox’s values and attributes by using accessors.
+Then in your view, you will be able to access the textbox's values and attributes by using accessors.
 First, you want to declare a variable that will contain your HTML element.
 You can do this by using `@UiField` annotation on your variable, like this:

 ```java
 @UiField